 This post may contain affiliate links.
-For more information, please see our privacy policy.
+Read my full disclosure policy.

 When I rise up, let me rise up joyful like a bird.
 When I fall, let me fall without regret like a leaf. ~Wendell Berry

-Watch how to make salmon cakes! | 60-sec video!
+how to make salmon Patties! | 60-sec video!

-- panko or bread crumbs
+- Panko or bread crumbs

 - Mayo

-- salt & pepper
+- Salt & pepper

-How to make Salmon Cakes:
+How to make Salmon Patties

 - Simply choose the variation of salmon cake you want to make and mix the ingredients in a large bowl.